 Popsicle molds

-If you think you'll be making popsicles on repeat, I highly suggest getting a popsicle mold.
-Sweet Creations Popsicle Maker Set is the popsicle mold I have, and it has worked out great so far.
+If you think you'll be making popsicles regularly, I highly suggest getting a popsicle mold.
+Sweet Creations Popsicle Maker Set (Amazon) is the popsicle mold I used for this recipe.

 More popsicle molds on Amazon: